CPA Pass Rate

 Getting an idea of these pass rates is essential for you to decide the right timing and order to take up exam sections.
 So, keep these numbers in mind, but don’t let them overwhelm you.

-Always remember that no law of average can guarantee your chances of failure or success for the examination.
+Always remember that no law of average can guarantee your chances of failure or success in the examination.
 Not these statistics, but a consistent and intelligent study plan is the key to earning a CPA title.